ladin157/sso-ui/README.md

-# Keycloak UI
+# SSO UI

-This repository contains the UIs and related libraries of the Keycloak project.
+This repository contains the UIs and related libraries of the SSO project.

 ## Data processing